masternodesbiz/DOGEC/doc/release-notes/draft-release-notes-6.0.0.md

     to the address specified by collateralAddress and will then function as masternode collateral.

     Arguments:
-    1. "collateralAddress"     (string, required) The PIVX address to send the collateral to.
+    1. "collateralAddress"     (string, required) The DogeCash address to send the collateral to.
     2. "ipAndPort"             (string, required) IP and port in the form "IP:PORT".
                                   Must be unique on the network.
 Can be set to 0, which will require a ProUpServTx afterwards.
-    3. "ownerAddress"          (string, required) The PIVX address to use for payee updates and proposal voting.
+    3. "ownerAddress"          (string, required) The DogeCash address to use for payee updates and proposal voting.
                                   The private key belonging to this address must be known in your wallet, in order to send updates.
                                   The address must not be already registered, and must differ from the collateralAddress
     4. "operatorPubKey"        (string, required) The operator BLS public key.
 The private BLS key does not have to be known.